London Summer Program 2016: Quick Summary

 Professor Jeffrey Haas and Professor Houman Shadab

 This course will examine both securities regulation and corporate governance from a comparative law perspective.
 The first half of the course will focus on the securities law regime of the United States and that of various European countries, particularly the United Kingdom.
 Emphasis will be placed on public and private offerings of securities and the regulation of takeover activity.
 The second half of the course will focus on listed and OTC derivatives products, how they are regulated by U.S., U.K. and European regulators, and how the recent Dodd-Frank Act, and recent regulations, have dramatically changed the regulatory landscape.
 Enrollment in this course is mandatory for students interested in an externship in New York following the end of the London program.
+Students who receive an externship must enroll in a free 2-credit summer externship course.
+The London program will enroll you in this summer externship course.

-International Intellectual Property (2 credits)
+International Intellectual Property Law (2 credits)

 Professor Michael Blakeney